This page is for women who are considering bringing a vaginal mesh lawsuit in 2024.

 Who is Eligible to File a Transvaginal Mesh Lawsuit in 2024?

 Even though most of the cases in the vaginal mesh class action lawsuits have been settled, it is not too late to file a vaginal mesh lawsuit.
-As of January 2024, large numbers of vaginal mesh product liability lawsuits continued to get filed in courts across the country.
+In 2024, large numbers of vaginal mesh product liability lawsuits continued to get filed in courts across the country in federal and state courts.
 The current vaginal mesh plaintiffs primarily include women who had a transvaginal mesh implanted and suffered complications or injuries directly related to the implant within the last few years.

 One of the primary concerns for prospective vaginal mesh plaintiffs looking to file a lawsuit in 2024 is whether the applicable statute of limitations has expired on their claim.
 Each state has its own statute of limitations for personal injury cases, but in most states, the statute of limitations is two or three years.